ronak8180/DocuMind/README.md

 4. **Chat**: Ask questions in the central chat area.
 The AI will respond based on the content of your documents.
 5. **Manage**: Use the trash icon next to files in the sidebar to delete them.
 The AI's index will update automatically.

 ---

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

----
 *Built for High-Performance Document Intelligence.*